HIVEMIND23/LULZ23/README.md

 of the #HIVEMIND23 initially c0ded by @HIVEMAGIC23.

-After careful programming optimization and testing previous versions for several years (since 2014 at least) it has been bootstrapped the very first moment this pastebin will be published.
+After careful programming optimization and testing previous versions for several years (since 2014 at least) it will be bootstrapped the very first moment this pastebin will be published.

-From then on, the language can and will bee modified by the suggestions of thousand of programmers and @players all over the world, submitting proposals
+- From then on, the language can and will bee modified by the suggestions of thousand of programmers and @players all over the world, submitting proposals
 to: